-Ramen are Japanese wheat noodles.
-In Japan, ramen dishes are fine cuisine, and innovation is the name of the game.
+Ramen dishes are fine cuisine, and innovation is the name of the game.
 Ramen recipes are closely guarded secrets.
 In the U.S., Japanese chefs buy quality dried ramen (not with grocery-store ramen and their packets of seasoning).

-In the U.S., most ramen dishes comprise packaged ramen noodle soups.
+In the U.S., most of the ramen consumed comprises packaged ramen noodle soups.
 Known best as inexpensive fare for college students, there’s nothing inherently wrong with them.
 The hot, chewy noodles can provide almost as much comfort as a hug from mom.
-In these recessionary times, ramen is more than a hug: It’s a deal of a meal.
+It’s a deal of a meal.

 Add a drop of oil.
 A few drops of sesame oil add depth and earthiness.
 Prefer heat?
 Add a couple of drops of chile oil or mustard oil.